Background pattern

 • physical examination of the nerves in your arms and legs

-• measurement of your vitamin B12 levels
+• measurement of vitamin B12 levels

-• monitoring of growth in children or adolescents with Niemann-Pick type C disease
+• monitoring of growth in children or adolescents with Niemann-Pick disease type C

-• monitoring of your platelet count in blood
+• monitoring of platelet count in blood

 These tests are necessary because some patients have reported symptoms such as tingling or numbness in hands and feet, or a reduction in body weight during treatment with Zavesca.
-The tests will help your doctor determine if these effects are due to your disease or existing conditions or are side effects of Zavesca (see section 4 for more details).
+The tests will help your doctor determine if these effects are due to your disease or to pre-existing conditions or are side effects of Zavesca (see section 4 for more details).

 Children and adolescents